There are several policies that we have put in place to support your child in safe exploration and risk-taking in a group setting

 Health & Program Policies

-• We believe all children deserve to benefit from time spent in nature and all nature-based mentors deserve the space to nurture this connection regardless of race, gender identity, gender expression, culture, age, orientation, or set of abilities.
-Nature, including humans, requires diversity to thrive.
-It is our responsibility to ensure that all people feel a welcoming sense of belonging at EverWild.
-Please note that equity and diversity topics may arise due to the nature of our diverse community especially during times of exclusivity.
-Examples may include:
+Since 2020, EverWild has been dedicated to ensuring our programs are a diverse, equitable, inclusive and safe space for all.
+We believe all children deserve to benefit from time spent in nature and all nature-based mentors deserve the space to nurture this connection regardless of race, gender identity, gender expression, culture, age, orientation, or set of abilities.

 The following criteria will be considered in determining if your child must be picked up early: